Rooteq/roboto_viz/README.md

   - CAN ID 0x201: Turn on Green LED (robot OK)
   - CAN ID 0x202: Turn on Orange LED (robot warning)
   - CAN ID 0x203: Turn on Red LED (robot error)

+Change the OK can message to be sent only once